SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Network and Threat Model

 \subsection{Network Model}

-SpiralShard works on a \emph{partial-synchronous} \ac{P2P} network, in which each message will reach the receiver within an unknown upper bound $\delta$ delay after being sent from nodes~\cite{partialSyn}.
-Like most previous blockchain sharding systems, the messages are propagated through gossip protocol~\cite{gossipprotocol}.
+SpiralShard works on a \emph{partial-synchronous} \ac{P2P} network, in which there is a known bound $\Delta$ and an unknown Global Stabilization Time (GST).
+After GST, the network becomes synchronous, and all transmissions between two honest nodes arrive within time $\Delta$.
+Like most previous blockchain sharding systems, the messages are propagated through gossip protocol.
 Each node in the system has its public/secret key pair, which can be authenticated through a trusted Public-Key Infrastructure (PKI) to represent its identity while sending messages.
 Like many prior works~\cite{pyramid, omniledger, Harmony}, SpiralShard utilize a beacon chain to publicly store the identities of participants.

 In SpiralShard, the network consists of $N$ nodes.
 The shard size (i.e., the number of nodes per shard) and the endorsement group size (i.e., the number of shards per endorsement group) are denoted as $S$ and $G$, respectively.
-This implies that each endorsement group contains $S \cdot G$ nodes, with $N/S$ shards within the network.
+This implies that each endorsement group contains $S \cdot G$ nodes, with $\lfloor N/S \rfloor$ shards within the network.
 A node's endorsement group identity is determined by its shard identity (i.e., $GroupID = \lfloor ShardID / G \rfloor$).